TheOdinProject/curriculum/javascript/asynchronous_javascript_and_apis/async_and_await.md

 This section contains a general overview of topics that you will learn in this lesson.

- - Explain how you declare an `async` function
+ - Explain how you declare an `async` function.
- - Explain what the `async` keyword does
+ - Explain what the `async` keyword does.
- - Explain what the `await` keyword does
+ - Explain what the `await` keyword does.
- - Explain what an `async` function returns
+ - Explain what an `async` function returns.
- - Explain what happens when an error is thrown inside an `async` function
+ - Explain what happens when an error is thrown inside an `async` function.
- - Explain how you can handle errors inside an `async` function
+ - Explain how you can handle errors inside an `async` function.

 ### The async keyword